mashingan/modern-opengl-notes/readme.md

 6. `texture_using.nim`
 This notes is the initial notes for textures chapter.
 This also is extended previous notes with additional textures coordinates for each vertex and loading the texture with dummy pixel array values.
+This notes also using manual written fragment shader instead of nimsl because the need of using GLSL builtin function `texture2D` and builtin data type `sampler2D`.

+7. `texture_filters.nim`
+This notes adds texture filter with using sample.png image which loaded using nimPNG.
+All other parts are same with previous notes.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw